Travel to Peru for 1 month: the ultimate travel itinerary

 Day 14-16: Get a taste of the Peruvian Desert in Huacachina

 Now it is time for some action and true summer vibes!
 Huacachina is a small desert oasis that will give you the right dose of adventure!
 The town boasts some extraordinary adrenaline-filled activities like dune buggy rides and sandboarding.
 But even if you are not a daredevil, there is much more to do.
 Go deep into the desert and view the endless and surreal sand dunes, discover Huacachina's rowdy party scene, simply soak in the sun at the pool, go on a winery tour to Ica, or see Humboldt penguins and sea lions in Paracas.
 One thing is sure... you won't get bored!
+These are our personal favorite activities:

 The famous dune buggy tour is what entices most travelers to come to Huacachina.
 A professional driver will take you deep into the mesmerizing sand dunes.
 While the driver steers the 4-wheel-drive dune buggy up and down the desert slopes, you will enjoy the ride with butterflies in your stomach.
 This tour also gives you the chance to try sandboarding on the fine-grained sand.
 If you are too scared to board down the steep slopes, you can simply lay on your stomach on the board and go "sand sledding" instead.
-During the tour you will have multiple opportunities to take photographs and to take in the gigantic sand dunes as well.
+During the tour, you will have multiple opportunities to take photographs and to take in the gigantic sand dunes as well.

 Price: US$20-25 per person (excluding the entrance fee of 3.70 soles and tips for the driver)

 When in Huacachina, you should try sandboarding at least once!
 Generally, the buggy tours include a taste of sandboarding.
 However, the limited time doesn't allow you to properly try it out.
-If you are interested in the real deal, you should rent a board for a half day or day (a full day might be exhausting considering the heat).
+If you are interested in the real deal, you should rent a board for a half-day or day (a full day might be exhausting considering the heat).
 Most rental places offer a range of sandboards that vary in quality and price, from plywood planks to actual snowboards.
 The basic planks are good for the beginner who just wants to slide straight down the hill without falling.
 On the other hand, the experienced skater or snowboarder will most likely enjoy renting actual snowboards as these allow you to carve, use technical skills, and board down the bigger slopes!

 Rental price: US$15 for a snowboard and US$5 for a cheap sandboard